canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/medium/q6/QuestionText.md

 ## Vegetable

+The `Vegetable` class currently has the following items:

+- Attributes:
+    - A `boolean` called **isSpoiled**
+- Constructors:
+    - A constructor which is visible from another class and accepts a `boolean` as parameter and initializes the **isSpoiled** field with the input value.

+You must add the following items to complete the class:

+- Methods:
-Your `Vegetable` class currently has the attribute `boolean isSpoiled` and a constructor.
-Create a method `timePassed()` that change the value of **countSize** to true and is accessible from another class. field.
+    - A **timePassed** method that change the value of **countSize** to true and is accessible from another class. field.

 ## Cupboard
 Your `Cupboard` class currently has the attributes `int size`.
 Create a constructor which is accessible from another class and initializes this field.

+The `Cupboard` class currently has the following items:
+- Attributes:
+    - A `int` called **size**

+You must add the following items to complete the class:
+- Constructors:
+    - A constructor which is visible from another class and accepts a `int` and initialize the **size** field.
+    - If the value of size is negative it should initialize it as 0.